phazelift/xs.js/README.md

 change log
 ==========

+**0.1.2**

+Added two aliases; Xs.prototype.ls for .list and Xs.prototype.find for .search.

 **0.1.0**

 First commit.

+Thoroughly tested already, partly with Jasmine, but objects are time consuming to test, still a lot to do..
 ___
 todo:
 =====

 - remove strings.js and words.js dependencies
 - source annotations
-- testing, some more testing
+- some more testing
 - make listeners more specific for any combination of: add, create, read, update, delete
 - readme